mikel-zhobro/sdf_contacts/README.md

 # sdf-torch

 This is a fork of [fogleman/sdf](https://github.com/fogleman/sdf) that uses PyTorch instead of numpy for batched computation.
-I was curious if a GPU could greatly speed up SDF evaluation.
-Initial benchmarks show that torch+GPU can give a significant speedup over numpy+CPU, and even torch+CPU gives a (smaller) speedup.

 Here are some timings from a few example scripts(for samples=2**8):